10 Relationship Rules That Keep Relationships Strong And Healthy

 8. Sex Is Important, Too

-When it comes to relationships, intimacy is just like a perfect frosting on an already tasty cake.
+When it comes to relationships, intimacy is just like the perfect frosting on an already tasty cake.
 While it’s not necessarily one of the relationship rules (everyone has a different preference when it comes to intimate life), studies show that having sex and physical touch helps couples to bond.
 It cultivates a flourishing connection because it allows you to physically feel connected, and share each other at the most intimate level.
 It’s safe to say that sex is definitely a perfect romance habit to develop if you want to make and keep your relationship strong.

 9. Enjoy Being Playful